intel-analytics/BigDL-2.x/notebook/python/object-detection/README.md

 * ZOO 0.1.0

 ## Run with Jupyter
 * Download ZOO and build it.
-(TODO: to add a link to download and build page after our website is set up.)
 * Run `export ZOO_HOME=the root directory of the Zoo project`
 * Prepare the video to detect. ([YouTube-8M](https://research.google.com/youtube8m/))
 * Run the following bash command to start the jupyter notebook.
 Change parameter settings as you need, ie MASTER = local\[physcial_core_number\]